makovkastar/makovkastar.github.io/source/_posts/2014-04-12-android-autocompletetextview-with-suggestions-from-a-web-service.markdown

 ### Step 5 - Assemble components together

-Now when we have all components ready we can assemble them together.
+Now when we have all components ready we can assemble them together:

-` bookTitle.setThreshold(THRESHOLD)` specifies the minimum number of characters the user has to type in the edit box before the drop down list is shown.

-`bookTitle.setLoadingIndicator((android.widget.ProgressBar) findViewById(R.id.pb_loading_indicator))` binds the `ProgressBar` view to the `DelayAutoCompleteTextView`.

-It's important to set `OnItemClickListener` for the `DelayAutoCompleteTextView` and set a correct value to the target input field.
-Without doing that a string obtained via call to `Object.toString()` will be pasted to the field.

 ```java